lilinghai/sysbench/workloads/many_db_tables/README.md

     db_prefix = {"Database name prefix", "sbtest"},
     dbs = {"Number of databases", 1},
-    tables = {"Number of tables per db", 1}, partition_table_ratio = {"Ratio of partition table", 0},
-    partition_type = {"Type of partition.
+    tables = {"Number of tables per db", 1}, fk = {"Use a foreign key which need the tables of db no less than 2 and the first table is parent", false}, partition_table_ratio = {"Ratio of partition table", 0}, partition_type = {"Type of partition.
 The value can be one of [range,list,hash]", "hash"}, partitions_per_table = {"Number of partitions per db", 10},